TIMcre/Anton-App-Bot/README.md

-# Anton-App-Botwill
+# Anton-App-Bot
-be able to solve all questions on a site called Anton.app
+will be able to solve all questions on a site called Anton.app